UCI (Big 10 Pre-Application) Optional Advising Deadline:

 Finalized, formal applications and letters of recommendation must be submitted electronically to the Soros Foundation by the final deadline (November 1 at 11:59 pm ET/8:59 pm PT).

-Approximately 1,200 applicants vie for 30 awards.
+For the 2020 award, over 2,200 applicants vied for 30 awards, with 77 being invited to interview.
 Finalists are interviewed in New York City or California in late January or early February.
 Winners are notified in March.

 UCI has had five winners of the Soros Fellowship: Mohamad Abedi (2015), Carolina Gabriela Jauregi (2007), Dora Castaneda Rodriguez (2006), Erick Ruiz Miranda (2002), and Mia Cheng Lee (2000).